AI Risk

 Tools and Frameworks Supporting AI Risk

-• NIST AI Risk Management Framework (AI RMF): Used to structure internal risk identification, assessment, and controls.
+- NIST AI Risk Management Framework (AI RMF): Structures risk identification, assessment, and mitigation.

-• Internal governance tools: Used to track risks, enforce policies, and monitor system performance.
+- Internal Governance Tools: Help track risks, enforce policies, and monitor AI systems.

-Organizations use these tools to operationalize AI risk management across workflows and teams, often as part of a broader AI governance framework.
+Together, these tools enable organizations to operationalize AI risk management across teams and workflows.

 Summary